 \section{Conclusions and research perspectives}

-In this paper, a non-conservative kinetic framework has been introduced, where both non-conservative binary interactions and external force field occur.
+In this paper, a nonconservative kinetic framework has been introduced, where both nonconservative binary interactions and external force fields occur.
 The related Cauchy problem has been investigated, and a first result on existence and uniqueness has been proved in Theorem \ref{thm1}.
 Then, this framework has been employed, along Section \ref{secmark}, for modeling a closed-market society subjected to shock events.
 Specific analytical shapes have been introduced to describe the external force field.
-In particular, we have chosen Gaussian functions for slow or sudden shocks, and their combinations, \eqref{shock1}-\eqref{shock2}-\eqref{shock3}-\eqref{shock4}, {essentially because of their mathematical properties and capability of describing abrupt peaks with different intensity and width.} Several scenarios have been investigated, dividing the population into $3$ and $5$ wealth-classes/functional subsystems.
+In particular, we have chosen Gaussian functions for slow or sudden shocks, essentially because of their mathematical properties and capability of describing abrupt peaks with different intensity and width.
+Several scenarios have been investigated, dividing the population into $3$ and $5$ wealth-classes/functional subsystems.